ElectricRCAircraftGuy/sublime_gcode/README.md

 It is a good idea to use the naming conventions established by TextMate as a starting point, as they seem to be a sort of "industry standard". **However, what matters even more are the `scope` names in your color scheme file,** so ensure whatever scope names you use, they are in your color scheme file (`Preferences` --> `Customize Color Scheme`), as that's even more important! **Choosing `scope` names from your color scheme file is the best thing to do.**

+See the section below titled ["Choosing scopes with desired color and formatting"](#choosing-scopes-with-desired-color-and-formatting) for more tips and techniques.

 <a id="adding-a-unique-subscope"></a>
 ##### Adding a unique subscope